 Can I apply if I receive FiT payments?

-The Smart Export Guarantee is only open to new adopters of solar PV panels so if you’re still receiving FiT payment you can’t also benefit from this scheme too.
+The Smart Export Guarantee is only open to new adopters of solar PV panels so if you’re still receiving FiT payment you can’t benefit from this scheme as well.

 Will my FiT payments be affected?

 The introduction of the Smart Export Guarantee will have no impact on any homeowners still receiving Feed-in Tariff payments.
 You will still receive those payments for the full 20 year period (or 25 years in a few cases).

 By installing solar panels on your roof, you could:

 - Reduce your reliance on your energy supplier which will in turn help to cut your energy bills